 - poultry (more than 50 birds).

-The keeper of livestock is required to have a holding number for all land on which their animals graze even if the land is not owned by them and even if the animals are only grazing on a piece of land for a short period of time.
-In the case of land which is temporarily grazed a temporary holding number can be obtained.
+You’re required to have a holding number for all land on which your animals graze even if the land is not owned by you and even if the animals are only grazing on a piece of land for a short period of time.

 A holding number can be obtained from the Rural Payments Agency by telephoning them.
 The Rural Payments Agency is an executive agency of the Department for Environment, Food and Rural Affairs (Defra).